nf-core/tools/docs/lint_errors.md

 ### GitHub Actions

 There are 3 main GitHub Actions CI test files: `ci.yml`, `linting.yml` and `branch.yml` and they can all be found in the `.github/workflows/` directory.
+You can always add steps to the workflows to suit your needs, but to ensure that the `nf-core lint` tests pass, keep the steps indicated here.

 This test will fail if the following requirements are not met in these files: